 We got first tracks on both the Chatiemac Glade and Mineshaft.
 We did Red Dog and it was great — everything was open.

 We met Amy at the saddle for a break.
-When we headed back out we hit Tahawas trees…and we rode the North Chair with Amy.
+When we headed back out we hit Tahawas trees and rode the North Chair with Amy.
 We never got to the Dark Side.
 We did make our way over to Burnt Ridge.
 From the Saddle…Twister, Twister Glades, Echo to Gully and down (over?) to the lift.
 It is flat.
 I walked it in the summer and thought it had some pitch but I guess I really misjudged it.
 When conditions are normal Eastern fast… it will be fine but today it was a trudge.

 Sagamore — the black trail on Burnt Ridge — is epic, long with some nice pitch.
 It’s like Showcase on steroids with huge steps down, maybe four of them.
 It was big fluffy cut up bumps.
 We got to the top again and ran into Jeff the Skipatrol.
 He’s the guy who gave me a permit to hit Tahawas last weekend.
 He told us that the coverage in the Cirque glade was thin and there were “rivers” to cross, but we gotta go for the view.